Debussy’s Clair de Lune: the romantic piano piece that even has a starring role in Twilight

 27 February 2019, 12:20 | Updated: 5 October 2020, 09:34

 ‘Clair de lune’, meaning moonlight, was written by the Impressionist French composer Claude Debussy.
 Here’s everything you need to know about this piano masterpiece

-Claude Debussy started wrote the incredibly romantic piano piece Clair de Lune in 1890 when he was just 28, but it wasn’t published for another 15 years!
+Claude Debussy started writing the incredibly romantic piano piece Clair de lune in 1890 when he was just 28, but it wasn’t published for another 15 years!

 The title means ‘Moonlight’ and the piece is actually part of the four-movement work Suite Bergamasque.

 ‘Clair de lune’ takes its title from an atmospheric poem by the French poet Paul Verlaine which depicts the soul as somewhere full of music ‘in a minor key’ where birds are inspired to sing by the ‘sad and beautiful’ light of the moon.

 Is it easy?

 Debussy’s ‘Clair de lune’ is written for solo piano – and it is actually quite straight-forward.
 If you can play piano up to about Grade 6 standard you should be able to have a go at it.